kalkin/file-expert/README.md

 heuristics were refactored to a YAML file.
 This opened up the possibility to easily autogenerate the heuristics rules.
 So I started working on the Prolog implementation again.

+During the COVID-19 Summer in June 2021 I got proficient enough to rewrite this project in Rust.
+The main benefit is the sheer performance gain.

 ## License